lhartdavis/SIOTK/README.md

 - anki-like features
 - better UI on phone
 - database backup and download all ressources as zip
+- Card transfer from one deck to another deck
+- Card search engine / discovery

 # Content to add
 - nutrition + composition 100 aliments les plus fréquents